 Host families are required to afford their au pair a weekly stipend, or allowance, in accordance with Department of State regulations.
 The minimum weekly stipend is established based on a formula which calculates the federal minimum wage, less an allowance for room and board.
-The current stipend for the Au Pair Program is a minimum of $195.75 per week for standard and infant qualified au pairs.
-For professional au pairs, the minimum weekly stipend is $250.
+The current stipend recommended by Au Pair International is a minimum of $195.75 per week for standard and infant qualified au pairs.
+For professional au pairs, the recommended minimum weekly stipend is $250.

 While Au Pair International is not able to provide specific tax information for au pairs and host families, we are able to outline some general guidelines.
 We strongly advise that you contact your tax attorney or accountant for in-depth guidance.

 As a host family, you may be eligible to take the Dependent and Child Care Credit when filing your Federal Tax Returns.
 Some employers also offer the benefit of a Dependent Care Flexible Spending account.
 In both cases, you will need to have your au pair's social security number for filing/reimbursement.
 Please consult with your tax attorney or accountant for more specific information.